OEKundakcioglu/OEKundakcioglu.github.io/docs/research.md

 ### Data Science

-My research involves combinatorial optimization approaches in numerous subdomains of data science, including _sequential testing_, _multi-instance learning_, and _time series analysis_.
-In addition, I have applied supervised learning approaches to the toxicological evaluation of nanoparticles and interpreting EEG data.
+My research involves combinatorial optimization approaches in numerous subdomains of data science, including **supervised learning** and **time series analysis**.
+In addition, I have applied some of these techniques to the toxicological evaluation of nanoparticles and interpreting EEG data.

 ---